GLOBAL MARKETS-Stocks slip for third day, dollar recovers ground

 * European shares end steady as banks gain

-* Oil up 3 percent on big U.S. gasoline draw (Updates to close of U.S. markets)
+* Oil up 3 pct on big U.S. gasoline draw (Updates with U.S. afternoon trading)

 By Saqib Iqbal Ahmed

-NEW YORK, Aug 3 Global equity prices slipped for a third straight day on Wednesday on growing nervousness about central bank policy, even as Wall Street eked out a modest gain.
+NEW YORK, Aug 3 Global equity prices slipped for a third straight day on Wednesday on growing nervousness about central bank policy, even as Wall Street clung to slim gains.

-MSCI's world stocks index, which tracks shares in 45 nations, was down 0.27 percent after a sharp drop in Japanese stocks.
+MSCI's world stocks index, which tracks shares in 45 nations, was down 0.41 percent, weighed by a sharp drop in Japanese stocks on surging Japanese government bond yields and a strengthening yen.

 "The central banking issue is more of a factor of everybody trying to stimulate their economies, and how much more can you do?," said Scott Fullman, chief strategist at Revere Securities LLC.